supabase-community/gotrue-ex/README.md

 ## Invitations

-User's can be invited by passing their email address to `GoTrue.invite/1`, this sends an email to the user with a link.
+Users can be invited by passing their email address to `GoTrue.invite/1`, this sends them an email with a completion link.

 ```elixir
 GoTrue.invite(%{email: "user@example.com"})